LebombJames/pathfinder2e-action-macros/README.md

 On the Foundry setup screen, go to add-on modules and click Install Module at the bottom.
 Paste this link in the address box at the bottom.

 # Usage
+### **V1.1 And Newer**

+There is now a button on the sheet to run the macro.
+While most of the time running the macro this way works as intended, there are some cases it may add to the wrong sheet depending on the token selected/the actor linked to your Foundry user, so it's still best to place a token on the canvas and have it selected when you run it.

+Of course, you can still run the macro the old way if you wish.

+### **Previous Versions**

 After enabling the module, go to your compendium list and find the Actions compendium.
 Right click it and chose unlock.
 Then, drag the Add Actions Macro to your macro bar.

 *(Before running any macros, backup your actors!
 While there is now duplicate prevention, you may still add a bunch of actions you don't need or want!)*